 PPE COVID-19 tests

-Fully adequate Yes - once PPE distribution had been made available.
-Yes - once testing kits had been made available.
+Fully adequate

 Fairly adequate

-Not very adequate
+Not very adequate Yes - improved during the period yes

 Not adequate at all

 Don't know

 Not applicable

 Guidance and funding

 68. In your opinion, was the guidance your Local Authority received from the Scottish Government about shielding vulnerable people, good or not?